 AC Immune has already developed one safe and promising tracer molecule, and the Skåne University Hospital team will test this tracer in its neurology clinic.
 In parallel, AC Immune will continue to look for new candidate tracers that have suitable binding and safety properties and pass the most promising new candidate(s) on to the clinical researchers for human testing.

 Grants made through the Ken Griffin Alpha-synuclein Imaging Competition are made possible in large part through a leadership gift from Ken Griffin, Founder and CEO of the Chicago-based global investment firm Citadel.
-Additional funding for this project was provided through the generous support of the Demoucelle Parkinson Charity.
+Additional funding for this project was provided through the generous support of the Demoucelle Parkinson Charity and the Stop Parkinson Walk.